President and Chief Executive Officer

 Daniel Henry manages the Global Technology portfolio and partnerships to drive business growth and transform the McDonald’s experience—for both customers and employees—around the world.
 As Executive Vice President, Global CIO, he oversees an organization responsible for the technologies supporting every area of the business, including business infrastructure and platforms, project and vendor management offices, information security, innovation through McD Tech Labs, and industry-leading restaurant and digital technologies that touch more than 64 million customers per day.

-Daniel works alongside senior leadership and market leaders to bring the Velocity Growth Plan to life.
+Daniel works alongside senior leadership and market leaders to bring McDonald's growth strategy to life.
 Through three technology-focused business accelerators—Digital, Delivery, and Experience of the Future—the global technology organization works to create meaningful value for the company, fundamentally reshape the customer experience, and fully realize technology’s potential in shaping the future of McDonald’s Corporation.

 Prior to joining McDonald’s, Daniel held progressive technology leadership positions at American Airlines.
 There, he was responsible for all customer-facing technologies—ecommerce platform, loyalty platform, call center platform, airport solutions, mobile app, and kiosks—supporting operations for the world’s largest airline.
 His 20-year technology career spans large-scale product development and management, ecommerce, application development, architecture, infrastructure, and operations.